- When will the next fellowship programme take place?

 - What level of commitment is expected during the fellowship programmes?

 - We are looking for people ready to make a substantial commitment to participate actively in the UK residential programme and in the fortnightly online events that make up the rest of the hybrid fellowship programmes.
-Additionally, those who particularly excel during the fellowship programmes will have the opportunity to take part in further regional and/or UK based network events.
+Fellows who demonstrate their commitment will have the opportunity to take part in further regional and/or UK based network events.

-- After the residential programme in the UK, Fellows are expected to implement their action plan, and to become an active member of the Trust’s network of Fellows in the long term.
+- After the residential programme in the UK, Fellows are expected to implement their action plan or demonstrate progress, and to become an active member of the Trust’s network of Fellows in the long term.

 - We facilitate open and honest discussion about the challenges our societies face, the solutions we’ve tried and what we’ve learned.
 As such, Fellows are expected to demonstrate the John Smith Trust’s shared values, including tolerance, respect and openness towards one another at all times, in accordance with our Fellows’ Charter.